alexa-games/litexa/docs/book/extensions.md

 3. adding new runtime functionality
 4. adding new asset types to upload

+As each Litexa extension is its own Node.js module, so step 1 in writing your own is to initialize a new module.
+During development, don't forget that npm supports installing a module by absolute and local references on your hard drive.
+Installing your extension into a test skill ASAP makes iterating much easier.

 :::warning Deployment extensions
 Extensions modifying Litexa's deployment behavior, such as [@litexa/deploy-aws](deployment.html#litexa-deploy-aws), currently follow a different structure.
 Deployment extensions will be properly documented or assimilated to the below structure, at a future date.
 :::

 ## Extension Structure